Will The Greening Economy Require Different Skills From Workers?

 - There is a large difference by country, with Denmark and Switzerland leading the percent of green jobs demanded.

 - The greenest are jobs in engineering, science and installation, maintenance and repair work.

 - The skills required for green jobs are mostly technical skills.

 The webcast will be of interest to human capital experts and sustainability experts.

-Bert Colijn is a labor market economist that focuses on the European market.
+Bert Colijn is a senior economist that focuses on the European market.
 He works on the European Commission FP7 project NEUJOBS, focusing on productivity and economic growth in Europe in 2025.
-Besides this, he works on developing European ind...
+Besides this, he works on developing European indicator...
 Full Bio

 Ilaria Maselli is a researcher in the Economic and Social Welfare Policies unit of the Centre for European Policy Studies (CEPS).
 Her main area of expertise is the analysis of labour markets, in particular in...
 Full Bio

 Christoph Hilbert, Ph.D.